-- "Legislative bodies" of each agency, the agency's governing body, plus "covered boards," that is, any board, commission, committee, task force or other advisory body created by the agency, whether permanent or temporary. - Standing Committees (committees with continuing subject matter jurisdiction) of a covered board or commission, regardless of number of members.
+- "Legislative bodies" of each agency, the agency's governing body, plus "covered boards," that is, any board, commission, committee, task force or other advisory body created by the agency, whether permanent or temporary. - Standing Committees of a covered board or commission, regardless of number of members.